mappls-api/mapmyindia-rest-api/mapmyindia-routing-api/readme.md

 							        "start and destination coordinates"
 							    </code>
 							</td>
 							<td class="row-nocellborder" headers="d156249e43 ">The coordinates pairs on which route is to be calculated.
-Minumum two pairs needed.
+Minimum two pairs needed.
 							</td>
 						</tr>
 					</tbody>